cdk-entest/nvim-lua-base/readme.md

 ## nvim and lua setting
 - project structure
 - basic lau to configure nvim
+- how to install plugins with packer and configure in after
 - telescope and telescope filer browser
 - nerd-font
 - lsp and langugae server